mafazsyed/simple-math-game/README.md

 # Simple Math Game

 A Python based simple math game to test and improve your mental arithmetic skills.
 The game uses console for interaction.
+Made in around 2015.

 ## Description